PoorlyDefinedBehaviour/nyc-reporter/README.md

 Runs test command with nyc and posts coverage to pull request comments

-- nyc must be on your package.json
+- nyc must be listed as a dependencie on your package.json

 ## Inputs